vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 * For the management cluster, this must be either Photon or Ubuntu based Kubernetes v1.24.9 OVA.

-     **Note**: Custom OVA with a custom Tanzu Kubernetes release (TKr) is also supported, as described in [Build Machine Images](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-byoi-index.html).
+     > **Note** Custom OVA with a custom Tanzu Kubernetes release (TKr) is also supported, as described in [Build Machine Images](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-byoi-index.html).
 * For workload clusters, OVA can have any supported combination of OS and Kubernetes version, as packaged in a Tanzu Kubernetes release.

-    **Note**: Make sure you download the most recent OVA base image templates in the event of security patch releases.
+    > > **Note** Make sure you download the most recent OVA base image templates in the event of security patch releases.
 You can find updated base image templates that include security patches on the Tanzu Kubernetes Grid product download page.

 1. In the vSphere client, right-click an object in the vCenter Server inventory and select **Deploy OVF template**.